howdyai/botkit/readme.md

 ## Receiving Messages

-Botkit bots receive messages through a system of event handlers.
+Botkit bots receive messages through a system of specialized event handlers.
 Handlers can be set up to respond to specific types of messages, or to messages that match a given keyword or pattern.

 <!-- Removed Slack-specific bits -->